vhub-team/native-db/functions/0xCAE1DC9A0E22A16D.md

 # WEAPON::GET_WEAPON_OBJECT_FROM_PED

 ## Summary
-Returns the weapon object for the current equipped ped weapon and detachs it from the ped.
+Returns the weapon object for the current equipped ped weapon and detachs it from the ped

 ## Parameters
 * **PED_INDEX** pedIndex